 How to delete yourself from the internet in 10 steps

-It’s really difficult to fully delete yourself from the Internet.
-And it may be next to impossible, since most of us to enjoy many benefits from life online.
+It’s really difficult to fully delete yourself from the internet.
+In fact, it may be next to impossible, since most of us enjoy many benefits from life online.

 The best you can do is take a methodical approach to delete yourself from the internet and minimize your data footprint.
 Be patient and prioritize the steps that have the highest impact for your own personal data privacy goals.